Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   - *Priority*

   - *Created*
-  Date of creation.
+  Date and time of creation.

   - *Last activity*
-  Last time an activity has been registered in the process.
+  Last date and time an activity was registered in the process.

+  - *ID*
+  Process ID.

+  - *Owning Module*
+  Module where the process is integrated.

+  - *Created by*
+  Name and user ID of the person who initiated the process.

+  - *Modified by*
+  Name and user ID of the person who modified the process.